 The Constitution is reviewed annually, and internal audit also carry out investigations into selected areas of the organisation as part of an annual programme of work.

-A Scrutiny Committee comprising of Elected Members from all the Constituent Authorities, has, within its terms of reference in the constitution, the ability to review any decision made by TfN.
+Senior Officers monitor changes to legislation and codes of practice to recommend updates to the Constitution and other documents to keep them up to date.
+A Scrutiny Committee comprising Elected Members from all the Constituent Authorities, has, within its terms of reference in the constitution, the ability to review any decision made by TfN.